 Participation of Women and Minorities: The transitional constitution requires at least 25 percent female participation in the legislative and executive branches of government at the national and state levels.
 The Local Government Act requires at least 25 percent of county commissioners and 25 percent of county councilors be women.
 The Council of Traditional Authority Leaders Act requires at least two of nine members of the council be women.

 These laws were inconsistently implemented at both the state and national levels.
-While women have made gains in both the TNLA and in the executive branch (see below), they remained marginalized in the judiciary, local governments, and among traditional leaders.
+While women made gains in both the TNLA and in the executive branch (see below), they remained marginalized in the judiciary, local governments, and among traditional leaders.
 Representation was particularly poor at the local level, where implementation of the 2009 act’s provisions was particularly wanting.
 The current system also devolved substantial candidate selection power to political party leaders, very few of whom were women.

 Women held 87 of the 296 filled seats in the TNLA but occupied only six of the 50 seats in the Council of States.
 That number increased with appointment of more women to the TNLA (no exact figure was available).
 The government did not meet the 25 percent representation requirement for women at the state level.
 No women were selected for posts during the president’s December round of caretaker governor appointments.
-The governor of Warrap state, the only female governor, was relieved of her duties.
+The governor of Warrap State, the only female governor, was relieved of her duties.
 Six women served in the 30-member cabinet, and one of eight deputy ministers was a woman.

+Some observers believed traditional and cultural factors limited women’s participation in government.
 Women tended to be discouraged from assuming leadership positions because of the belief such activities conflicted with their domestic duties.

 Several ethnic groups remained underrepresented or unrepresented in government, and the conflict exacerbated ethnic tensions and the imbalance in national and state level political institutions.